 🏴☠️ CREDITS

-Game design, programming, graphics and Sound by K. C. Apostolakis.
+Game design, programming, graphics and sound by K. C. Apostolakis.

 "Bully in the Alley" and "Drunken Sailor" arranged by K. C. Apostolakis.
 Tunes and lyrics are in the public domain.